andyshao/EFWService.OpenAPI/README.md

 ## EFWService OpenAPI
 **EFWService OpenAPI** is a Framwork based on Microsoft MVC,and design to solve the problem that a controller.cs file contains a lot of actions.
-It's has the same performace as well as MVC.
+It has the same performace as MVC.

 Author: cgymy